jasl/vibe_photos_v4/README.md

 Database Configuration
 ----------------------

-- `config/settings.yml` now includes a `databases` block.
-By default the primary database points at the local Postgres + pgvector service defined in `docker-compose.yml`.
-The `databases.cache_url` value is still accepted, but it now serves only to derive the on-disk cache root (for example `sqlite:///cache/index.db` resolves to `cache/`); no secondary database is used at runtime.
+- `config/settings.yml` now includes a `databases` block (for the primary DSN) and a `cache` block (for the filesystem root that stores embeddings/captions/detections).
+The legacy `databases.cache_url` key is still parsed for backward compatibility, but `cache.root` is the canonical setting going forward.
 - The default primary DSN is `postgresql+psycopg://vibe:vibe@localhost:5432/vibe_primary`, matching the docker-compose service credentials; override the user/host/dbname as needed.
 - Start the backing services with `docker compose up postgres redis` (or the full stack) before running the pipeline.
-- Override `databases.primary_url` / `databases.cache_url` per environment as needed; all CLIs and services now accept DB URLs in addition to file paths.
+- Override `databases.primary_url` / `cache.root` per environment as needed; all CLIs and services now accept DB URLs in addition to file paths.

 Primary DB Backup & Restore
 ---------------------------